-The Smiths want the dredge material placed on the bayside of the island, where erosion has eaten away a swath of land.
-One house has already washed away, they said.
+The Smiths want the of Magoo dredge material placed on taken by the bayside of the island.
+The Ga where erotion has eaten the U.S. away a swath of land.
+One house has already washed away they said. until Feb Minray and Douglas.
+Willey, I Schiller live on Alamo Beach The couple is also.
+The coconcerned about where the material dug up from the process.

-Murray and Douglas Schiller live on Alamo Beach.
-The couple is also concerned about where the material dug up from the channel will be placed.
+channel will be placed.

 "We're not opposed to the channel," she said.
-"We're just concerned about our property depreciating."
+"We're just concerned about our muserty depreciating."

+property depreciating."
 The Schillers are worried the material will be placed on the front of their property, blocking their view of the water.
 They're also concerned about what is in the sediment.

-From 1966 to 1970, Alcoa Point Comfort Operations discharged mercury-laden wastewater into Lavaca Bay.
-An island in Lavaca Bay, where much of the mercury has been contained, is a Superfund site, a federal status reserved for the country's most polluted areas.
+From 1966 to 1970, Alcos Point Comfort Operations discharged mercury-laden wastewater into Lavaca Bay, An island in Lavaca Bay, where much of the mercury has been conlained is a Superfund site, a tederal status reserved for the country's most polluted areas.